Welcome to Marshall Street Landing

 Family Tree believes everyone needs a safe place to call home.
 We have been successfully supporting people at-risk of or experiencing homelessness for over 30 years.
 Our approach employs the evidence-based Housing First model, recognizing that providing a home is the first step to improving health factors and overall functioning.
 Family Tree then engages clients in comprehensive supportive services, moving people toward stabilization and economic independence.

-Key partners in the development of 5549 Marshall Street include BlueLine Development, affordable housing developer and property management entity, as well as Jefferson Center Mental Health.
+Key partners in the development of Marshall Street Landing include BlueLine Development, an affordable housing developer and property management entity, as well as Jefferson Center Mental Health.
 Jefferson Center, among other offerings, will provide therapeutic mental health and substance use services.

 Family Tree submitted an application for low-income housing tax credits (LIHTC) on August 2, 2022.
 The LIHTC application process is highly competitive and many projects have to apply several times.
 Family Tree is proud to have been awarded those credits on November 15, 2022.
 Without this critical financing source, our project would not be possible.